Divine Mercy Academy

 4. Diocesan Youth Protection Forms

 Finally every volunteer must complete Application Forms from the Diocese of Altoona-Johnstown.
-Please click here to download the 2018-19 Diocesan Forms.
+Please click here to download the updated 2018-19 Diocesan Forms.
 Complete these forms and deliver them to the office of the campus where you will be volunteering.
 The school will then submit all forms to the Diocese for processing.
 Also: It is a good practice to make a copy of the completed forms and keep that copy for your records.